crowdsecurity/cs-magento-bouncer/README.md

 ![CrowdSec Logo](doc/images/logo_crowdsec.png)

-# CrowdSec Bouncer extension for Magento 2
+# CrowdSec Bouncer extension for Magento 2 [Preview]

 > CrowdSec detects, bouncers deter.

+:warning: This is a work in progress.
+NOT PRODUCTION READY. :warning:

 ## Usage